May 19, 2026

 USDA Rural Development has posted the FY 2026 Rural Business Development Grant (RBDG) Program, making $27.7 million available to public entities, tribes, and nonprofits that serve rural areas to fund small business development and job-creation projects.
 Applications compete in two separate categories — Business Opportunity Grants and Business Enterprise Grants — and the program is one of the few USDA grants that does not require a cost share.

 RBDG is one of the most flexible federal tools for rural economic development.
 It can pay for feasibility studies, training, leadership programs, revolving loan funds, technical assistance, and even acquisition of equipment or buildings for small businesses.
-About 450 awards are expected nationally, so average award size tends to land in the $50K–$100K range, though some are larger.
+There is no minimum or maximum award amount — smaller requests historically earn priority points per 7 CFR 4280.435(i).

 Key Program Details